Programme: MSc Investment & Wealth Management 2015

 In what way is remaining connected to your alumni network important to you?
 What value do you get out of your connections with the Business School and your fellow alumni?

-You learn a lot on the courses here, but as they say, “it’s not what you know, it’s who you know”.
+You learn a lot on the programme here, but as they say, “it’s not what you know, it’s who you know”.
 While this isn’t completely true, there is certainly some truth in it.
 Even if you get your dream job when you graduate, you will probably want to change firms at some point in your career, so being an active member of the alumni community is definitely a good idea.